jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/38-islands.md

-+++
+---
+title: "Island Nations"
+heading: "Chapter 38"
+date: 2021-12-16
-title= "Island Nations -- Chau Ju Kua's Works Simplified" heading = "Chapter 38" description= "When sailing from Lan-wu-li to silan, ships might be driven to Andaman if the wind is not fair.
-It is made up of 2 islands-- one large which is 70 li around, one small and uninhabited" author= "Chau Ju Kua" image= "/flags/mw.png" linkb= "/research/chau-ju-kua/chun-fan-chi/36-egypt" linkbtext= "Egypt" linkf= "/research/chau-ju-kua/chun-fan-chi/39-borneo" linkftext= "Borneo" date = "2022-01-12"
+description: "When sailing from Lan-wu-li to silan, ships might be driven to Andaman if the wind is not fair.
+It is made up of 2 islands-- one large which is 70 li around, one small and uninhabited"
-+++
+image: "/flags/mv.png"
+author: "Chau Ju Kua"
+---

 ### Andaman (Yentoman)